 Students wishing to be readmitted following a suspension must wait at least one year before applying.
 (One year is defined as two semesters or one semester and one summer session.)
 During this period, they are ineligible for admission to any program at Alabama Agricultural & Mechanical University.
 However, a grade below B after readmission in any course will result in dismissal from further graduate study.

 Student Appeal Process

-Any graduate student may appeal for variations in universitywide graduate policies and regulations by submitting a written grievance to the Dean of Graduate Studies.
-Instructions for filing a grievance are available at:
+Any graduate student may appeal for variations in universitywide graduate policies and regulations by submitting a completed Graduate Student Grievance Form to the Dean of Graduate Studies.